gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

-### - 🐏 Yansong is doing all the pineball collier, weather, sounds script, who also made the sheep model and cliff scence 🐏:
+### - 🐏 Yansong is doing all the pineball collier, weather, sounds script, the sheep model and cliff scence 🐏:

 - Making the sheep scene(with Avatar Cliffs)